snhilde/dwm-statusbar/README.md

 ```
 This will start the program, log the errors to dwm-statusbar.log, and not block the queue during startup.

+If you are having troubles getting DWM StatusBar to run correctly, check out the [Macros](#macros) section first.

 ## Getting Started ##
+To choose which parts of the program you want displayed on your setup, edit config.h, placing your selections in each bar according to the order that you want them displayed.

 Because DWM StatusBar is designed to parse information thoroughly and with as little overhead as possible, there are some things that you will need to set up on your end to get the program running correctly.
 If you don't want to set up everything as instructed below, you should modify the source code to reflect your preferences.

-For example, if you don't want to display the status of your backups, you should comment out **BOTH** function calls for `get_log_status()` in `loop()` and `init()` and remove the mention of `log_status_string` in `format_string()` for good measure.
-This is the simplest way to remove functionality.
+For example, if you don't want to display the status of your backups, you should remove `"backup"` from config.h.
+This will remove functionality.
 To change functionality, you will need to get your hands dirty and edit the source code directly.

-Let's roll up our sleeves.
+Here are the major points of configuration:
 #### TODO file ####
-I keep an ongoing TODO file for projects and languages and life and everything else that needs to be checked off.
-It is formatted like this:
+DWM StatusBar looks for a TODO file formatted like this:
 ```
 Project Heading
 	Current task